DavidFirth/blog/docs/_posts/2023-01-05-f93-citations-and-history.md

 ---
-slug: no-longer-cited
+slug: f93-citations-and-history
-title: My best known work is no longer cited?
+title: My best known work: Fading citations, and a bit of history
 categories:
 - Citations
 ---

-_This will be a rather egocentric post --- for which, apologies in advance!
+_This will be the second egocentric post in succession --- for which, apologies in advance!
 (It's a sign of age, I suspect.)_

 This year will see the 30th anniversary of the publication of my most-cited research paper.
 I'll write a few notes below (section 2) about the paper's history.
-But first, to the main point of this blog post: something that seems odd in the recent citation data.
+But first, to the main reason for this blog post: something that seems odd in the recent citation data.

 # 1. Why does citation growth seem to be slowing?